AnasElshawaf0/Guideline-naming-convention-and-code-style/README.md

   Strict visibility control: Modules enable you to easily control what you expose to other parts of your codebase.

-  -Build time : It takes forever and a day to compile and build your project.
+  - Build time : It takes forever and a day to compile and build your project.

   -Reusability: You need to share some of your Features among multiple apps.